VET Program Approval and Maintenance Procedure

 4. Obtains Endorsement by the Director, Skills and Education.

-5. Program Manager submits to the Office of DVC, Head of Centre, and Director, Skills and Education Delivery for table at TAFE Executive.
+5. Program Manager submits to the Office of PVC, Associate Director, and Director, Skills and Education Delivery for table at TAFE Executive.

 6. TAFE Executive review and approve or reject.

-7. If approved, Head of Centre and Program Manager advised to commence developing qualification documentation.
+7. If approved, Associate Director and Program Manager advised to commence developing qualification documentation.

 E.